 As far as burgers are concerned, there are three different sizes available to order: Jack Jr. (1/4 lb), Original (1/3 lb), and a Big Jack (1/2 lb).
-While I don’t eat lettuce, tomato, and onions on a majority of my burgers, if you do choose to go that route, you’re given a clear resealable sandwich bag with the veggies.
+I don’t eat lettuce, tomato, and onions on any of their burgers.
+If you choose to go that route, you’re given a clear resealable sandwich bag with the veggies.

 Jack’s Old Fashion Hamburger House is an institution and an important part of South Florida Burger History.
-Jack’s also has accolades galore under its meaty belt, so a visit here is a requirement for you burger fans out there.
+They also have accolades galore under its meaty belt, so a visit here is a requirement for you burger fans out there.